-Homeless Rights Groups Decry Governor Newsom’s Order Clearing Homeless Encampments | Davis Vanguard
+Homeless Rights Groups Decry Governor Newsom’s Order Clearing Homeless Encampments - Davis Vanguard

 Jenny Friedenbach, Executive Director of Coalition on Homelessness San Francisco noted that previous attempts to clear encampments have failed to reduce the numbers of people forced to sleep outside.

-It is their belief that “[d]isplacing, destabilizing, and dispossessing people without real offers of permanent housing makes homelessness worse.”
+It is their belief that “Displacing, destabilizing, and dispossessing people without real offers of permanent housing makes homelessness worse.”

 Friedenbach said, “Despite Governor Newsom citing CalTrans as a model for clearing encampments, the agency has had a terrible track record of unlawfully confiscating and destroying people’s belongings.”